konsumer/epf-collector/README.md

 # import all CSV, if you didn't pipe it from epf2csv
 duckdb data/epf.ddb < import.sql

-# export all tables to niocely partitioned parquet
+# export all tables to partitioned parquet
 mkdir -p data/parquet
 duckdb data/epf.ddb < export_parquet.sql
 ```